The-Osint-Toolbox/OSINT-Communities-Practitioners/README.md

 # <p>OSINT-Practitioners</p>

-<p>On this page you will find links to useful, tools, technqiues & tradecraft that have been provided by OSINT-Practitioners</p>
+<p>On this page you will find links to useful, tools, technqiues & tradecraft, that have been provided by OSINT-Practitioners.</p>
 <p>List of OSINT Practitioners.
 Some websites offer paid for services but you will find free content too.</p>
 <ul>
   <li>https://aware-online.com/</li>